SiliconLabs/wisun-br-gui/README.md

 make
 ```

-And finaly, use the following command to install the plugin:
+And finally, use the following command to install the plugin:

 ```sh
 sudo make install